[Minor revision–posted 5/6/21 (replaces 9/1/17 edition)]

 a.
 All members of the full-time tenure/tenure track faculty of graduate degree-conferring units of Texas Tech University become members of the graduate faculty upon appointment to the university unless the Graduate School receives notification from the college of the faculty member that he or she should not be included—e.g., because they do not satisfy the Criteria for Membership (see Section 2).

 b.
 Faculty with other types of appointments at Texas Tech University (e.g., professors of practice, research faculty, adjunct or visiting faculty, faculty with administrative assignments and/or ex officio appointments, international exchange faculty) may be conferred graduate faculty membership upon nomination by their academic department, unit, or college.
-If conferred, these individuals cannot chair but can co-chair master's and doctoral committees.
-They also cannot serve as graduate program directors or Graduate Dean's representatives.
+If approved by the Graduate Council, the individual will be designated as adjunct graduate faculty.
+Depending on the extent they meet the criteria in section 2 (above), individuals will be permitted to:

 Any additional restrictions upon duties performed by such faculty beyond those stated in this policy should be stated by the department or unit chair on the application form.
 Conversely, for those duties that are not restricted, the application form should present strong reasons why graduate faculty status should be conferred.
 Professors of practice who teach, for example, should be individuals whose extensive professional experience makes them valuable for teaching select profession-oriented courses.